 Storage

-Store in the fridge in an airtight container or zip-top bag for a week or up to three months in the freezer.
+Store in the refrigerator in an airtight container or zip-top bag for up to a week or freeze for up to three months.

-When storing in the freezer, wrap the bread tightly in plastic wrap and foil and then in a zip-top bag.
+When storing bread in the freezer, wrap it tightly in plastic wrap and foil, then place it in a zip-top bag.
 Ensure that all the air has been taken out to prevent freezer burn.

-You can replace it with tapioca flour as it is similar in structure to arrowroot flour/powder, but I have not tried it with corn flour.
+You can replace it with tapioca flour, as it is similar in structure to arrowroot flour/powder, but I have not tried it with corn flour.
 Arrowroot is known by several names: powder, starch, and flour.
-So you may find it if you look for it with its other names.
+You may find it if you look for it by its other names.

-This bread is healthy but it is not low-carb so please do your own calculations when on a strict diet.
+This bread is healthy, but it is not low-carb, so please do your own calculations if you are on a strict diet.

 If you try this recipe, I’d appreciate it so much if you would rate it!
 And let me know in the comments how it worked out for you.
 I love hearing feedback and the recipe rating helps others find this recipe!